 Suppose a fallopian tube becomes enlarged due to scarring or removing the ovaries, polyp growths on the fallopian television.
 Unfortunately, this does not always prevent polyp growth.
 In this case, a doctor may advise that other treatment options are required.

 If the polyp grows too large, it can irritate the womb’s lining and cause complications.
 Some polyps can even burst, leading to severe infections and even death.
 Treatment can be through surgery or the use of hormonal medication.
 So do you think uterine polyps cause weight gain?

-How To Prevent Polyps In Uterus
+How To Prevent Polyps In Uterus?

 So, what is the best way to prevent polyps in the uterus?
 The answer to that is through the natural treatment of polyps and not resorting to surgery.
 When performed by doctors, surgery will only give you a temporary solution, and you will have to endure the pain for the rest of your life.